Jotra04/Jotra04/README.md

 # 👋 Hi, I’m @Jotra04

-- 🎓 I study at Ugent university, 2st Master Informatics
+- 🎓 I got a Masters Degree in Informatics
 - Find my LinkedIn profile [here](https://www.linkedin.com/in/jonas-desloovere-353a28233/)

-My prefered programming languages are Java for large projects and python for smaller ones.
+My prefered programming languages are Java and C# for large projects and python for smaller ones.

 ### Stats